Pre License FAQ:

 PLEASE NOTE: Class schedules are subject to change without notice.

 All of our classes have 40 (forty) hours of participation as required by the Board of Registration.
 The online and classroom options will require 20 (twenty) hours of video presentation and related activities and 20 (twenty) hours with an instructor, in either a classroom environment or webinar.
-The Weekend Warrior option will be completed over 2 (two) consecutive weekends.
 The online and classroom options could be completed over a 2 (two) to 3 (three) week period.

 Browse the class calendar to determine the format you prefer (Classroom, Online or Weekend Warrior) and then select the start date of the live lecture portion of your class.
 Click that date and it will provide you with more details and a link to register for the class.

 Students should be prepared for class by having a notebook, pen, highlighter, 3 x 5 index cards and a basic calculator.
-Weekend Warrior or Classroom students may want to pack a lunch and snacks.
+Classroom students may want to pack a lunch and snacks.
 Some locations do have food available for purchase on-site or nearby.

 If you need to cancel a class registration, full refunds will only be issued for the Salesperson Class with at least 72 hours notice before the class start date and 14 days notice before the Broker Class start date.
 For cancellations after the cut off date, a cancellation fee of 30% of the tuition will apply.
 For the Online and Classroom Series, there are no refunds once the online material has been accessed.